-- Recovery before rehabilitation - if you have not recovered sufficiently, premature rehabilitation may simply aggravate and perpetuate your problem, turning what should have been an readily resolvable situation into a chronic presentation
+Recovery before rehabilitation - if you have not recovered sufficiently, premature rehabilitation may simply aggravate and perpetuate your pain and problem, turning what should have been a readily resolvable situation into a chronic presentation

-- 'Hands on' practice may add considerable therapeutic value to traditional 'physio' and more remote approaches like ultra-sound, interferential, shock-wave therapy, EMG, acupuncture needling, exercise or massage.
-Osteopathic palpatory diagnosis (OPD) and manual osteopathic treatment (OMT) are key features of the osteopathic 'hands-on' manual approach
+Expert 'hands on' practice as indicated, may add considerable therapeutic value to traditional 'physio' or 'massage' approaches or the more remote approaches like ultra-sound, interferential, shock-wave therapy, EMG, acupuncture needling, and exercise.
+Osteopathic palpatory diagnosis (OPD) and manipulative osteopathic treatment (OMT) are key identifying features of the osteopathic 'hands-on' non-invasive musculoskeletal approach

-- Further special and expert interest together with research expertise in a number conditions informs your care, for example: non-specific low back pain and neck pain, pregnancy related pelvic pain, 'sacroiliac joint pain', discogenic back pain, period pain (dysmenorrhoea), 'trochanteric' lateral hip pain, jaw and facial pain, headache and age related joint and muscle pain, shoulder-neck-arm pain, thoracic outlet syndrome
+Specialised and expert interest in a number of conditions informs your care, for example: non-specific low back pain and neck pain, pregnancy related pelvic pain, 'sacroiliac joint pain', discogenic back pain, period pain (dysmenorrhoea), 'trochanteric' lateral hip pain, headache and age related joint and muscle pain, shoulder-neck-arm pain, occupational related musculoskeletal disorders.

-Use the 'Contact Us' submission page to make an inquiry or to request an appointment.
-Please remember to advise your mobile number.
+Please use the 'Contact' submission page to make an inquiry or to request an appointment.

 Please also remember to advise your mobile number